eandreev/airflow-on-minikube/README.md

 # A Helm Chart for Running Airflow Using CeleryExecutor on Minikube

-This chart can be used to run Airflow on Kubernetes in Minukube.
+This Helm chart can be used to run Airflow on Kubernetes in Minukube.

 It is loosely based on the [GoDataDriven Airflow chart](https://github.com/godatadriven/airflow-helm) and [docker-compose-CeleryExecutor.yml](https://github.com/puckel/docker-airflow/blob/master/docker-compose-CeleryExecutor.yml) from the [puckel/docker-airflow](https://github.com/puckel/docker-airflow) Docker image github repo.